tenapato/stocks-app-v2/README.md

 - Make the ui look cleaner
 - Use a real API to retrieve stock information
 - Visualize Stock Logging information in the Frontend

+## Current Known Bugs

+- Sometimes when you click the sign in button, it wont redirect you until you refresh the page
+- when you click the dashboard button, the fisrt time it wont load, you need to refresh the page